Sera91/gABi/README.md

  - mpi4py

-At the moment in the package are implemented the following structure learning
+At the moment the gABI package provides the parallel version of the following structure learning
 algorithms:

 - PC-stable
 - kernel-PC

+The algorithms depends on dask for the parallelization, and can be launched on CPUs and GPUs